 Retail

-Delivery of high-bandwidth data at particular points in store requires cabled connection.
-Makes these spots immobile.
+Currently, delivery of high-bandwidth data at particular points in store requires cabled connection, makeing these spots immobile.
 Alteration of retail space to enable new customer experiences is a key part of retailer strategy.
 High-bandwidth flexible retail space through LC enables cost reductions for retailers when modifying or refitting the space.

-Data density of LC enables very-high bandwidth content without fear of interference with other wireless resources.
+LC can offer high data density that can enable very-high bandwidth content streaming without fear of interference with other wireless resources.

 Density of light fixtures and LC APs allows highly precise localisation of users and paths.
 This enables the provision of navigational directions for users within a store or mall.

-The fact that light is non-penetrative and highly containable enables the establishment of very secure wireless signals.
+The fact that light is non-penetrative to opaque objects such as walls enables the establishment of very secure wireless signals.

 IoT